Pituitary Tumor Surgery

 Pituitary tumors can cause the pituitary gland to decrease hormone production, resulting in a medical condition called hypopituitarism, or can cause the pituitary gland to increase hormone production.
-Both conditions lead to hormone deficiency and will require treatment to regulate hormone levels in the body.
+Both conditions can lead to hormone dysfunction and will require treatment to regulate hormone levels in the body.

-Medical imaging including CT scan and MRI is used to confirm the presence of a pituitary tumor and to monitor its growth.
+Medical imaging such as a CT scan or MRI is used to confirm the presence of a pituitary tumor and to monitor its growth.
 Blood work and urine tests are also used to check hormone levels that can be disrupted by a pituitary tumor.

 Pituitary Tumor Treatment at UNC Hospital